CauanDZN/dotfiles/README.md

 Welcome to my repository of configuration files to Linux Systems!

-Nowadays, I'm using Linux, at this time, Ubuntu 22.04 LTS in my main working machine.
+Nowadays, I'm using Linux, at this time, Debian 11 in my main working machine.

 # Setup the tools